rzo1/mail-tck/README.md

 ## Preparations

+- Ensure to have Java 8 installed - sigtests currently fail with Java 11 (31.05.22)
+- Ensure to hav Apache Ant installed and available in your path
+- Ensure to have Docker and Docker Compose installed
 - Adjust `setup-tck.sh` for your local setup
+- Adjust `run-tck.sh` for your local setup
 - Adjust `lib/ts.jte` for your local setup
 - Update / override current geronimo mail jars in the project root (adjust paths, if needed)